What our Light lesson plan includes

 What Is Light?

 The Light lesson plan contains three pages of content.
 The lesson begins by describing how light is almost everywhere.
 When it isn’t there, it can be scary.
-Students will learn that without it, life could not exist.
+Students will learn that without light, life could not exist.
 Light is a form of energy that is visible when it reflects off the surfaces of objects.
-Its waves travel from place to place at a speed of 186,000 miles per second!
+Its waves travel at a speed of 186,000 miles per second!
 That means that it takes roughly 8 minutes for sunlight to reach the earth, which is 93 million miles away from the sun.
 In fact, scientists believe there is nothing that travels faster in the whole universe.

 Light can travel through certain objects, but not all of them.
 For the most part, it can’t travel through solids, but it can travel through liquids and gases.
 If an object is transparent, for instance, light can travel through it.
 For example, even though glass is solid, it is transparent or clear, like water and air.
 Therefore, light can pass through it.
 Opaque objects, on the other hand, do not allow light to pass through.
 Instead, it bounces off the surface of the object, or reflects off the object’s surface.
 And translucent objects cause light to scatter in different directions because the object is somewhere in between transparent and opaque.